pulsepointinc/py-disruptor/README.md

 A **basic**, **unoptimized** multi-threaded RingBuffer - a "[Disruptor](https://lmax-exchange.github.io/disruptor/)-Lite" implementation using a thread-per-consumer model with python threads.

-Works with both python2 and python3.
+Works with both python2 and python3, does not support gated consumers.

 Generally useful for parallelizable io-bound tasks, such as updating a database.